Janet Trafton Mills was sworn in as the 75th Governor of Maine on Wednesday, January 2, 2019. She began her second term on January 4, 2023.

 Janet was born and raised in Farmington, Maine, where she still proudly lives today.
 The granddaughter of Aroostook County potato farmers and the daughter of a long-time high school English teacher and the U.S. Attorney for Maine, Janet learned the value of hard-work at an early age, venturing out early every morning to deliver newspapers along her route and serving meals in the evening at the local diner.
 She graduated from Mt.
 Blue High School in Farmington, the University of Massachusetts at Boston, and the University of Maine School of Law.

 Janet first entered public service as an Assistant Attorney General, where she prosecuted homicides and other major crimes.
 After a few years, she was elected District Attorney for Androscoggin, Franklin and Oxford Counties, making her the first woman to be elected as a DA in New England.

 In that role, Janet saw firsthand how the criminal justice system frequently failed victims of domestic violence.
 Frustrated by the legislature’s failure to take action, Janet co-founded the Maine Women’s Lobby to advocate for battered and abused women, and won election to the Maine House of Representatives herself in 2002.

 In 1985, she met and married the love of her life, her husband, Stan Kuklinski, a widower with five young daughters ages four to sixteen.
-After a devastating stroke, Stan passed away in 2014.
-Janet Mills is grandmother to three grandsons and two granddaughters.
+Janet and Stan moved back to Farmington, and she became a full-time mom to five daughters who she helped raise while working full-time herself.
+She is now the proud grandmother to three grandsons and two granddaughters.